AI Governance

 Provider Obligations: QMS, Post-Market Monitoring, Incident Reporting

 The harmonised standard for QMS (prEN 18286) entered public enquiry on October 30, 2025, but will not finalize until Q4 2026 at earliest [CMS LawNow 2025].
-No harmonised standard for Article 17 exists as of March 2026.
+No harmonised standard for Article 17 exists as of mid-2026.

-Deployer Obligations: The 12-Point Checklist (Article 26)
+Deployer Obligations (Article 26)

-Article 26 prescribes 12 deployer obligations [EU AI Act Art.
+Article 26 sets out deployer obligations [EU AI Act Art.
 26].
 Key requirements: use the system according to provider instructions, assign qualified human overseers with documented competence and authority, retain automatically generated logs for a minimum of six months, inform affected workers and their representatives before deploying AI in the workplace, and suspend use immediately upon detecting a risk.
 Deployers controlling input data must confirm data relevance and representativeness.

 When Deployers Must Conduct a Fundamental Rights Impact Assessment